Why would anyone take Motilium Domperidone and what is Domperidone?

 The Domperidone Prolactin or Domperidone Prolactine relationship is a fortuitous one for mother’s struggling to feed their babies naturally.
 Domperidone increases milk production by stimulating the production of Prolactin of the pituitary gland.

 Every baby has a right to be breastfed.
-There is no other substance that is better for a newborn than mother’s milk.
+No other substance is better for a newborn than mother’s milk.
 But what happens when you can’t breastfeed?
 If all other avenues have failed, taking the drug Domperidone might be the only viable option left.
-Domperidone to induce lactation is generally prescribed ‘off-label’.
-In other words, this is not what the drug was originally intended for.
+Domperidone to induce lactation is generally prescribed ‘off-label.’
+In other words, this is not what the drug was initially intended for.

 If you are taking Motilium Domperidone 3 times a day, this equals 9 tablets.
 As soon as you have an adequate supply of milk, you can drop this to 8 tablets.
 After a few days, drop to 7 tablets and so on, until you can stop altogether.
 If your milk supply dries up to a significant extent at any stage, you need to return to the last effective dose and maintain it for a couple of weeks before attempting to reduce it again.